superkabuki/threefive_is_SCTE35/README.md

 * Automatic AES decryption for HLS.
 * All HLS __SCTE-35__ Tags are Supported.

-# Heads up, I'm about to push v3.0.43
 <pre>
  Q.
  Why the release?

  A.
  I made a mistake with the xml method in the Cue class.
-I intended it to return a node instance, but instead I had it return just the xml output of a Node instance, not a big deal really, but everything else returns a node instance from their xml() method, Cue should too..
+ I intended it to return a threefive3.Node instance, but had it returns just the xml string.
- I don't want people getting used to it not return a Node instance.
- v3.0.43 fixes Cue.xml() to return a Node instance.
- I also added more autodetection of SCTE-35 Formats to the Cue class, no other SCTE-35 software can do even half of these.
- Base64,
- Bytes,
- Dicts,
- MPEGTS SCTE-35 packets,
- Hex (literal and string),
- Integers (literal, bytestring,and string), JSON(strings and bytestrings),
- XML(string and bytestring)
- XML+Binary(string and bytestring)

-I brought in the PMT module,that really cleans SixFix and SuperKabuki up a lot.
-SuperKabuki is now a subclass of SixFix instead of the Stream class, that gets rid of a lot of redundant code.

-The Super Kabuki MPEGTS SCTE-35 Packet Injection Engine is working really really well.
-I've tested the SuperKabuki output with ffmpeg and tsduck and everything works.
-It's workinng perfectly for me, so I want to get it out there and see if y'all break it. :)
+ Now returns a Node instance, so it can be modified if needed. printing the Node instance returns the xml string, you most likely won't even notice unless you need to make a change, and then you'll be really happy.
  </pre>

 # Latest release is v3.0.43
-_Released Thursday April 18th, 2025
+_Released Thursday April 24th, 2025
 * just 4300 lines of code.
-* cyclomatic complexity __2.05__
+* cyclomatic complexity __2.03__
 > Stay up to date, only the latest release is supported.